Birdchain/whitepaper-business/README.md

 Transactional SMS service is mostly used by social networks and companies which provide services of e-commerce and online retail, travel and transportation, financial services and payments, and gaming.
 Because of their effectiveness, promotional messages are sent by companies operating in almost all markets.

 Some examples of a transactional SMSs:
-* G-123456 is your Google verification code.
+* G-123456 is your verification code.
-* Hair Salon appointment reminder: haircut tomorrow at 10:30am with Charles.
+* Hair Salon appointment reminder: haircut tomorrow at 10:30AM with Charles.
 If you have any questions, please call 0161 5555555.

 ![SMS stats](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/07.png?raw=true)